shinkuri/kumo-discord/README.md

 `/ping` on Discord

 ## Docker image
-`./update-package.sh` will use cross-rs to compile the rust project for a x86_64 linux target, build an updated docker image and push it to Gitea
+`./update-image.sh` will build an updated docker image and push it to Gitea

 ## Ansible playbook
-Deploy the container using `ansible-playbook -i "localhost," -c local playbook.yml`
+Deploy the container using `ansible-playbook -i inventory.yml, -u root -k --extra-vars "discord_token=" playbook.yml`